 [END LIST]

-Make data for training cases from 602,050 patientsIn the second set of steps, we calculate the length of service to a patient.
+Make data for training cases from 602,050 patients.
+In the second set of steps, we calculate the length of service to a patient.
 This information is used to exclude patients who are not deceased but have no visit after a certain date (at least one year).
 These patients are likely to have changed providers and may be receiving care outside of the VA.

 [LIST FORMAT]